GordianDotNet/VSMonoDebugger/README.md

 - [ ] Support settings in an [Options Page](https://msdn.microsoft.com/en-us/library/bb166195.aspx)
 - [ ] Code has to be refactored for better error logging
 - [ ] Why can't the Mono.Cecil.Pdb.NativePdbReaderProvider type be found in Visual Studio to support pdb files?
-- [ ] When using the ProvideAutoLoad attribute, your package (VSMonoDebugger.VSMonoDebuggerPackage) class should derive from AsyncPackage instead of Package to improve performance.
-Read more about using AsyncPackage here: https://aka.ms/asyncpackage.
-**Visual Studio 2019 shows a warning**

 # Solved Issues